 Important Note: While most states do not require an additional driver’s licensing to operate RVs, be sure to check with your state’s (and any additional states you will be driving through) Department of Motor Vehicles.
 Some states require special non-commercial licenses structured after the Federal Class A, B, and CDL classifications.

 Travelers generally fall into two categories, the planners and the wanderers.
 Whichever category you fit into, running out of money halfway through a trip is never fun.
-Even a simple, loosely-outlined budget can be a great benefit to keeping everyone’s spirits up and the bank account happy.
+Even a simple, loosely-outlined RV camping budget can be a great benefit to keeping everyone’s spirits up and the bank account happy.

 Where you park an RV for the night vastly alters your overnight stay budget, and with so many options to choose from, everyone from the luxury traveler to the most frugal adventurer can travel in an RV and remain within their means.
-For those on a tight budget, research dispersed camping in National Forests, and Bureau of Land Management sites, ranging from free to $40 per night.
-County parks tend to run fairly cheap too, averaging $15 to $20 per night.
-State parks, National parks, and private campground fees hover around $30 to $45 per night, and luxurious beachfront RV resorts can go as high as $100 for a one night stay.
+For those on a tight budget, research dispersed RV camping in National Forests, and Bureau of Land Management sites, ranging from free to $40 per night.
+County RV parks tend to run fairly cheap too, averaging $15 to $20 per night.
+State parks, National parks, and private RV campground fees hover around $30 to $45 per night, and luxurious beachfront RV resorts can go as high as $100 for a one night stay.

 | Related: Interview with Kathleen Bunn – The 90-day road trip |

-With ravenous young mouths to feed, allocating for food on a family RV vacation can get out of hand quickly, unless you do a bit of planning.
+With ravenous young mouths to feed, allocating for food on an RV camping trip can get out of hand quickly, unless you do a bit of planning.
 Consider staying in and cooking (as you will most likely have a full kitchen in your RV), map out your road trip menu, and create a shopping list to keep you on track.
-Choose and plan for meals that can use items more than once, and plan on shopping in the larger towns and cities on your road trip.
+Choose and plan for meals that can use items more than once, and plan on shopping in the larger towns and cities on your family road trip.
 Allow for padding in the snack and coffee stop categories, and treat the family to a few nights out on the town.
 If you’re staying in, aim for a budget of $5 per meal per person, and $10 or more per meal per person when dining out.

-Campground Set-up and Options
+RV Resort Campground Set-up

-Depending on the campground, you may have full, partial, or no hook up capabilities.
+Depending on the RV campground, you may have full, partial, or no hook up capabilities.
 Assess your site to identify where hook ups reside, then position the RV, assuring easy access to them.
 Also be sure there are no low-lying tree branches or bushes that may hinder processes like extending slideouts and awnings.

-The three common hook ups available at RV sites are electrical, potable water, and sewage connections making life on the road increasingly more comfortable.
-Standard RV site electrical outlets supply 30 and/or 50 amp wattage, so check the specific requirements for your RV.
+The three common hook ups available at RV camping sites are electrical, potable water, and sewage connections making life on the road increasingly more comfortable.
+Standard RV campsite electrical outlets supply 30 and/or 50 amp wattage, so check the specific requirements for your RV.
 Once hooked up to the campground’s fresh water supply be sure to check your hose for any leaks.
 This water typically comes from a local well or municipality’s water supply making it safe for drinking.

 When attaching the sewer hose to the campground’s sewer dump station or your site’s personal sewer connection, double check that its valve locking tabs are securely locked into place and there are no leaks.
-Generally campgrounds allow you to empty both grey (sink) and black (toilet) water into the sewer dump, but double-check this with staff before proceeding.
+Generally RV resorts allow you to empty both grey (sink) and black (toilet) water into the sewer dump, but double-check this with staff before proceeding.

 Unlike our homes, RVs are not designed to run all of appliances at once, so keep them unplugged while not in use and save yourself the trouble of a blown fuse.
 Determine your RV’s allowable amps, most run on 30 or 50, then use this handy formula to convert watts to amps: Watts / Volts = Amps